 Crossroads Music Park

 A very popular music venue was the Crossroads Music Park located at the SW corner of Oak Grove Road and Stoney Point Road between Shelby and Kings Mountain.
-It was operated by Tom Brooks during the 1970s into the ’80s.
-Some of the most notable performances included Doc and Eddie Merle Watson, Loretta Lynn, Jeanie C. Riley, Conway Twitty, and Jimmy Dean.
+It was operated by Tom and Elaine Brooks from 1971 to 1980.
+Some of the most notable performances included Doc and Eddie Merle Watson, Loretta Lynn, Crystal Gayle, Jeanie C. Riley, Conway Twitty, and Jimmy Dean.
+See more history and memorabilia here.
+(Many thanks to Alexis Fowler for gathering these photos.)

 Olde Tyme Courtsquare Opry at Leatherwood’s Trading Company